Why is walking important?

 The public realm is under the care and management of the City of Perth.

 The term "public realm" refers to the physical and social space that is accessible and open to the general public.
 It encompasses the shared spaces and environments within a community or urban area that are designed for public use and interaction.
-The public realm includes various elements such as streets, parks, public squares, and any other areas where people can gather, move, and engage with one another.
+The public realm includes streets, parks, public squares, and any other areas where people can gather, move, and engage with one another.

 State Government agencies such as Main Roads Western Australia (MRWA) also play an important role – typically working in collaboration with local governments - as they are responsible for managing traffic signals (traffic lights) across the road network.